phpingme/courses/php7-intro/index.md

 ## Anonymous Classes

-The concept of anonymous classes are already available in quite a range of programming languages from Java to Ruby.
-Since PHP now a days is mostly used for object oriented programming (We just need to forget about Wordpress here ;)), anonymous classes definitely make sense in for simple *pass and forget* objects.
+The concept of anonymous class is already available in quite a range of programming languages from Java to Ruby.
+Since PHP nowadays is mostly used for object oriented programming (We just need to forget about Wordpress here ;)), anonymous classes definitely make sense for simple *pass and forget* objects.
 Also use cases like testing and talking to libraries in general can make use of anonymous classes.

 They can be handled just like normal classes, means they can:
 - implement interfaces